 Something that really stood out to me is that all of these studies, including yours, focus on what’s called the last mile.
 It’s the last leg a package travels before it’s delivered to someone’s home.
 Why is that?

-The assumption is that no matter where your purchase comes from – whether it’s a Chinese factory or a studio in Europe – most of the pollution (and cost) is in so from the store or warehouse to your home.
+The assumption is that no matter where your purchase comes from – whether it’s a Chinese factory or a studio in Europe – most of the pollution (and cost) is in the last few miles, so from the store or warehouse to your home.
 That’s because the logistics process prior to that last mile is extremely efficient, products are shipped in bulk.
-Another reason is that the last-mile approach makes it easier with brick-and-mortar stores.
+Another reason is that the last-mile approach makes it easier to compare with brick-and-mortar stores.
 Then you can compare the offline purchase journey to the impact of the last mile of your package.

 A comment you make about a lot of studies – including your own – is that they don’t take a "holistic view".
 What do you mean by that?